 Please note that confirmation of support from the UK and overseas heads of department will need to be completed before the advertised deadline in order to successfully complete and submit the application.
 Your Research Office will not be able to approve your application for submission to the Royal Society until the departmental supports and application form have been completed.
 Applicants should bear this in mind when coordinating the completion of the application prior to submission.

-Further guidance about the Global Challenge Research Fund can be found here.
+Read further guidance about the Global Challenge Research Fund.